sharetribe/flex-docs/src/docs/howto-transaction-process/change-transaction-process-in-ftw/index.md

 **InboxPage.stateDataNegotiation.js**), you will need to export a uniquely named _getStateDataFor..._ function from that file.

-## 4. Add microcopy strings
+## 4. Add marketplace text strings

-A lot of microcopy strings in Sharetribe Web Template are transaction process and state specific.
+A lot of marketplace text strings in Sharetribe Web Template are transaction process and state specific.

 ```js
 ...